department-of-veterans-affairs/next-build/READMEs/pagination.md

 - We collectively refer to certain content types as "Listing Pages" (e.g. Story Listing Pages, Event Listing Pages).
 - Individual listing "pages" are often, themselves, comprised of multiple "pages" of content.
-- We'll often refer to "paged pages" to distinguish the individual pages from the higher level of organziation.
+- We'll often refer to "paged pages" to distinguish the individual pages from the higher level of organization.

 ### All-Static Listing Pages